About the Committee

 - Implement Policy relating to the Liberation of marginalised groups

 Who is on the Liberation Committee?

 The Committee is headed up by the SU President Welfare & Inclusivity and the Liberation Chair.
-The International Officer, Community Officer, and Widening Participation Officer are also part of the Committee, along with the following self-defined Officer roles:
+The International Officer and Widening Participation Officer are also part of the Committee, along with the following self-defined Officer roles:

 You can find all of our job descriptions below!

 Disabled Student Officer Job Description LGBTQ+ Officer Job Description